Gujrat Street Food, Roadside Food

 Come winters and you will see markets flooded with 'Ponkh/Hurda'.
 These are small, green, tender jowar seeds that can be eaten as it is or roasted and cooked into various delights.
 Ditch your kurmura and make this healthy, chatpata Ponkh Bhel .
 It is also a famous roadside snack in Surat, try this Basic Surti Ponkh a tongue-tickling combination of tangy and sweet.
 You can also transform them into lip-smacking Ponkh Bhajiya or Ponkh Chilla.
 Lilva Kachori is another lip-smacking winter delight made using fresh toovar.

-Do try these amazing food when you are in and around Gujarat and share with us your experience.
+Do try these amazing Gujarat Street Food, Gujarat Roadside Food when you are in and around Gujarat and share with us your experience.
 Till then, Happy Cooking!